JenniferShola/TweetTweet/README.md

 ```
 But I realized that I wanted to alter the `tweet` object with data I received from the completion.
 It seemed to update `newTweet` but the original `tweet` I used to call `tweet.unretweet` didn't update.
 Or at least it's internal value didn't change when I was observed at the end of the completion.

-I did have some ininital difficulty with how to understand hiding and showing the SoAndSo Retweeted at the top if a retweet in combination with AutoLayout.
+I did have some ininital difficulty with how to understand hiding and showing the Name Retweeted at the top if a retweet in combination with AutoLayout.
+I ended up having to redo my layout with StackView multiple times, first solely with Autolayout, then Stack View and Autolayout, then finally with nested views inside of a Stack View.

 ## License